 The G2P-UK National Virology Consortium

-It will study how mutations in the virus affect key outcomes such as:
+It is studying how mutations in the virus affect key outcomes such as:

 - how transmissible it is